Reporting Clergy Sexual Abuse

 A useful investigation comparison chart can be found on the GRACE website.
 We are currently unaware of any Orthodox churches following this gold standard for investigations and cannot recommend making a report to a church as a first step.

-You can have someone accompany you to make the report and can request an interview with a detective of the same gender--it does not hurt to ask.
+When reporting to the police, you can have someone accompany you to make the report and can request an interview with a detective of the same gender.
 Bring any evidence with you, including text messages, gifts, photos, or even a timeline.

 - being blamed for the abuse